 A: Yes, upon completion of each module (with *75% pass rate on the final

-exam – participants may take the exam until passed), participants will receive
+exam – participants may take the exam until passed and 75% completion of all discussions, assignments, and quizzes), participants will receive

 an online certificate of completion equivalent to Continuing Education Units